 If an airbag inflates, you will need to replace airbag system parts.
 See the part about the airbag system earlier in this section.
 If the frontal airbags inflate, you will also need to replace the driver's and right front passenger's safety belt pretensioners and safety belt.
 Be sure to do so.
 Then the new pretensioner and safety belt will be there to help protect you in a collision.

+If your vehicle has side airbags, the front seat assembly must be replaced after the side airbag has been deployed.
 After a crash you may need to replace the driver and right front passenger's safety belt retractor assemblies, even if the frontal airbags have not deployed.
 The driver and right front passenger's safety belt retractor assemblies contain the safety belt pretensioners.
 Have your safety belt pretensioners checked if your vehicle has been in a collision, or if your airbag readiness light stays on after you start your vehicle or while you are driving.
-See Airbag Readiness Light on page 176.
+See Airbag Readiness Light on page 164.